crazychenz/vinnie.work/website/static/misc/android-notes/6-building-an-apk.md

 - gradlew / gradlew.bat - Gradle wrappers for *nix and Windows respectively.
 - settings.gradle - Project structure and module inclusions.

 The `gradlew` is the entry point for Gradle.
 When running `gradlew` for the first time, the wrapper will assume you have internet and attempt to reach out and install Gradle for you.
 It will attempt to install Gradle, not in the relavant project folder, but into a Gradle cache in your home folder.
-As you build Gradle projects you may find disk space disappearing and the project folder you are building not accounting for the disk lost.
+As you build Gradle projects you may find disk space disappearing and the project folder you are building not accounting for the disk space loss.
 Yes, this is Gradle squirreling away artifacts in your home folder.
 (Note: Many other tools do this as well, and I sigh loudly everytime!)

 You can of course use Docker to isolate all of this behavior, but you need to ensure you've setup a proper user with a home folder and provided all of the correct dependencies in the Dockerfile or a container state.